jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

 * As discussed, the status flag register needs to be enabled at specific times to work

     * Only enable when performing addition or subtraction
-    * Be disabled at all other times
+    * Disabled at all other times

 * However, both addition and subtraction take several clock cycles